-Products displaying an 'Assembled in the USA' label will contain a percentage of imported components but will be physically assembled in America.
+Products displaying an 'Assembled in the USA' label will contain a percentage of imported components but will be physically assembled in America and are compliant with the Buy American Act (BAA).
 The FTC states that Assembled in America products must have undergone a significant transformation on American soil.

 This feature may be added to many exit sign and emergency light fixtures, the SDT feature prolongs battery life, and reduced man hours required OSHA tests.
 Self testing diagnostic automatically executes a 15 minute test every 30 days and runs a 90 minutes test once per year.
 The major reasons batteries typically fail is because they remain dormant for long periods of time.
 With the SDT feature automatically simulates a full discharge and full recharge to keep the batteries in peak performance.
 If any problems arise during this testing process it will report them through the user interface.
 This benefit drastically reduces man hours required by OSHA to manually perform the tests.

 Visibility, brightness and long life are very important factors that should be thought about when purchasing and exit sign.
 Light emitting diode or LED exit signs & emergency lights have proven to be successful in the reducing electricity consumption by up to 85%.
 LED exit signs can save money and power while still emitting considerable amounts of light.